AmpersandTarski/documentation/modeling/rules.md

 # Rules

+A rule is a Statement that must be true in the Context in which it is valid.

 Every rule is denoted both as a statement in natural language (i.e. free text) as well as a formal expression.
 The Ampersand modeler is responsible that the semantics of both ways to express a rule is equivalent.

 The formal expression of a rule uses relations that must be declared in the model.
 Ampersand will make sure that the types of the relations used in a rule are logically correct.
 Whenever the relations are populated with data, Ampersand will detect violations of any rule in the model.